dark-side/sports-hub/sports_hub_portal/mobile_application_features/application_languages/user_stories/users_change_application_language/README.md

 Given I am logged in as a user

 When I view any page of the application
-Then I see the Main menu

-When I tap Main menu icon
-Then I see the languages list in the right bottom corner
-<i>Note: English (EN) language should be selected by default</i>

-When I tap any preferred language icon
-Then I see the application content is translated into this language
+Then I see the application content is translated into the language that is selected on my phone

+When the application does not support the language of my phone Then I see the application in English

-<i>Note: A list of available languages is configured and managed by admin via the CMS</i>
+<i>Note: A list of supported languages is configured and managed by admin via the CMS</i>
 </pre>

 ## Style guides